-The University of Northampton, in collaboration with Keele University, has been successful in receiving £10,000 from the Leadership Foundation for Higher Education to explore the dynamics of formal and informal leadership practices and strategies and to make evidence-based recommendations for programmes and interventions suited to promote the career development of ‘leaders’ at all levels.
+In collaboration with Keele University, we have received £10,000 from the Leadership Foundation for Higher Education.
+This will fund research to explore the dynamics of formal and informal leadership practices and strategies.
+We will also make evidence-based recommendations for programmes and interventions suited to promote the career development of leaders at all levels.

 - to provide a comprehensive account of the role that formal and informal leadership can play as a catalyst to change

-The project will consist of two phases, an initial phase which will involve a literature review and the development of a survey instrument which will be circulated to staff and stakeholders in the higher education sector.
+The project consists of two phases.
+The initial phase involves a literature review and the development of a survey instrument which will be circulated to staff and stakeholders in the higher education sector.
 The second phase will involve semi-structured interviews with those engaged in the initial survey and others.

-- September 2016 – over 300 responses to our survey have been received so far and in order to seek further views, we have extended the deadline for comments to 30 September 2016.
-You can access the survey online
+- September 2016 – over 300 responses to our survey were received and in order to seek further views, we extended the deadline for comments to 30 September 2016

-- August 2016 – The team is pleased to announce the launch of the survey which can be accessed online
+- August 2016 – The team announced the launch of the survey

 Project Team Members